 Versatility never looked so great.
 With the Thermoball Triclimate jacket, you get three options.
 Option 1 is a durable waterproof shell.
-It's smartly featured with handwarmer pockets, pit zips and an adjustable storm hood to seal out the wind and rain.
+It's smartly featured with handwarmer pockets, underarm zips and an adjustable storm hood to seal out the wind and rain.
 Option 2 is a light insulated liner jacket that retains heat, but is light and compressible.
-And Option 3 is zipping them together to create the ultimate cold-weather system for hiking, skiing or making it whatever rain hammered, wind-blasted situation you're in.
+And Option 3 is zipping them together to create the ultimate cold-weather system for hiking, skiing or making it through whatever rain hammered, wind-blasted situation you're in.

 - Shell and liner can be worn together, or separately.

 - Fully seam-taped shell with DWR keeps you dry.

 - 75D polyester DryVent™ 2.5-layer fabric on shell exterior and 30D nylon fabric on shell interior.

 - Liner jacket combines ThermoBall™ Eco and PrimaLoft® for warmth even when wet.

 - YKK Vislon zipper with rear storm flap closes the shell, and a second zipper attaches the shell to the liner.